biof309/spring2019-datacamp-certificates-melissabruno113/README.md

 Reminder to sync in VS code in order for changes to go online.

 To pull code on pycharm, right click file > git > repository > pull

+Perhaps you also need to synchronize in pycharm to send to git as well.